mgifford/drupal-security/src/server.rst

 reviews can be an important part of early breach detection.

 If your server is configured with a caching reverse proxy server or a load balancer such as Varnish, Nginx or haproxy then you should ensure that Drupal is made aware of the actual ``REMOTE_IP``.
-The common solution requires configuring the ``X-Forwarded-For`` in both Varnish and Apache, but as `Jonathan Marcil's blog post points out`_, "X-Forwarded-For is actually a list that can be a chain of multiples proxies and not just a single IP address".
+The common solution requires configuring the ``X-Forwarded-For`` header in both Varnish and Apache, but as `Jonathan Marcil's blog post points out`_, "X-Forwarded-For is actually a list that can be a chain of multiples proxies and not just a single IP address".
 To that effect, ensure that all IP addresses for your reverse proxies are identified in your settings.php file (`configuration`_).
-Another solution would be to create a custom HTTP header such as ``HTTP_X_FORWARDED_FOR`` and use it in your architecture and tell Drupal to use it using the configuration variable "reverse_proxy_header" in :file:`settings.php` under "Reverse Proxy Configuration".
-Drupal itself will manage correctly a list of trusted reverse proxy with the standard ``X-Forwarded-For`` header, but this is useful if you want to correctly logs IP at a Web server, proxy or load balancer level.
-Note that the front facing proxy should ignore if the custom header exists and replace it with its own.
+Another solution would be to create a custom HTTP header such as ``X-Remote-IP`` and tell Drupal to use it using the configuration variable "reverse_proxy_header" in :file:`settings.php` under "Reverse Proxy Configuration".
+Drupal itself will correctly manage a list of trusted reverse proxies with this header.
+This is useful if you want to correctly log IPs at a Web server, proxy or load balancer level.
+Note that the reverse proxy should append the IP address of the client issuing the request to this header.

 .. code-block:: php

   $conf['reverse_proxy'] = TRUE;
   $conf['reverse_proxy_addresses'] = array('127.0.0.1','192.168.0.2');
-  $conf['reverse_proxy_header'] = 'HTTP_X_FORWARDED_FOR';
+  $conf['reverse_proxy_header'] = 'HTTP_X_REMOTE_IP';

 Another approach to dealing with this is to simply use Apache's Reverse Proxy Add Forward (RPAF) module.
 As Khalid Baheyeldin `writes in his blog`_, this